netnet-core/self-custody-wallet/README.md

-# Tusk Self Custody Wallet
+# Ouro Self Custody Wallet

 > A self-custody wallet engineered for uncompromising security and lightning-fast trading.